 The Respiratory Research Unit is focused on research into pulmonary nontuberculous mycobacterial infections and bronchiectasis.
-Both conditions are closed related and are increasing in prevalence in Queensland.
+Both conditions are closed related and are increasing in prevalence.

 Nontuberculous mycobacteria are environmental pathogens and are a cause of chronic lung disease.
 These can infect patients with pre-existing bronchiectasis and can cause progressive bronchiectasis in otherwise apparently healthy people.